-If you’re a parent in the greater Concord area, you’ll be glad to know that Emerson Hospital offers you and your family convenient, local access to a team of pediatric ear, nose and throat (ENT) specialists.
+If you are a parent in the greater Concord area, you will be glad to know that Emerson Hospital offers you and your family convenient, local access to a team of pediatric ear, nose and throat (ENT) specialists.

 From comprehensive diagnostics to medical and non-invasive treatments, and surgical solutions, our pediatric ENT specialists provide a full range of services related to the ears, nose and throat in children.

 Also, they are affiliated with the respected Massachusetts Eye and Ear Infirmary, giving your family a high level of expert care right here, close to home.

 Emerson Hospital’s pediatric ENT specialists see both routine and complex conditions that affect the ears, nose and throat in children of all ages, including: